What Is Collective Behavior: Unveiling the Investment Enigma

 3. Implement automatic investment strategies: Dollar-cost averaging or systematic investment plans can help remove emotional decision-making from the investment process.

 4. Embrace fear as a contrarian indicator: Legendary investor Warren Buffett famously advised to “be fearful when others are greedy and greedy when others are fearful.”
-This approach leverages collective behavior to identify potential investment opportunities.
+This approach leverages collective behaviour to identify potential investment opportunities.

 5. Diversification: A well-diversified portfolio can help reduce the impact of market volatility and decrease the likelihood of panic selling.